 EDIT: This page still gets quite a lot of traffic.
 Apparently Xbox One NAT issues are fairly commonplace...
 Please leave a comment if this helps you fix the issue (or even if it doesn't).
-Or submit an edit and include your own tips.
+Or leave a comment with your own tips.

 As I got started with Titanfall on Friday, it occurred to me that I wasn’t hearing the chatter of other players whilst waiting for games to start.